Wi5/odin-wi5-flow-detection/README.md

     ~$ ./click/userlevel/click detection.click

-##Duplicate the traffic to be analyzed and direct it to the ethX of the detection machine
+##Duplicate the traffic to be analyzed and direct it to the network interface of the detection machine

 You can use the `-j TEE` option of `iptables` to duplicate the traffic.
 This is an example that works in a kernel 3, but not in a kernel 2.6: